 Day-to-day clinical activities for fellows include participating in morning x-ray report and inpatient rounding to review trauma admissions from the previous afternoon, evening and overnight trauma admissions.
 Fellows also discuss diagnoses, surgical indications, surgical approach and anticipated outcomes.
-The advanced-practice provider staff, including physical therapists, discharge planners and nurses, and then round as a team through the intensive care unit and inpatient units.
+The advanced-practice provider staff, including physical therapists, discharge planners and nurses, then round as a team through the intensive care unit and inpatient units.
 After rounding, orthopaedic trauma fellows accompany one of the attending staff to the operating room or to the orthopaedic physician office.

 All clinical training for the Orthopaedic Trauma Fellowship occurs at IU Health Methodist Hospital, one of the busiest and most experienced trauma centers in the country, seeing more than 3600 trauma patients annually.
 IU Health Methodist is a top-ranked hospital in the country for quality and safety by University Health Consortium and has been ranked among the top 50 national programs in U.S. News and World Report’s “America’s Best Hospitals” guide for 10 consecutive years.

 This fellowship program has no off-site locations.
 Fellows are responsible for covering only IU Health Methodist Hospital; however, complex cases sometimes emerge at Riley Hospital for Children at IU Health.
 Fellows are on call one out of every three weekends from home with attending coverage.